M-traces in (non-unimodular) pivotal categories: Twisted Calabi-Yau Categories

 This notion generalizes existing constructions.
 For example, a $(\Id_{\cat}, \Id_{\cat})$-twisted Calabi-Yau category is nothing but a Calabi-Yau category.
 If a category $\cat$ is a $(\Id_{\cat}, G)$-twisted Calabi-Yau category, then $G$ is a right Serre functor in the sense of Bondal-Kapranov \cite{BK}.

-In the special case when $\cat$ is a category with a single object, $*$, then being an $(F,G)$-twisted Calabi-Yau category is equivalent to having a $\kk$-linear map $\mt : \End_{\cat}(*) \to \kk$ which satisfies $\mt (g(a)b)=\mt (af(b))$ for fixed algebra endomorphisms $f,g: \End_{\cat}(*) \to \End_{\cat}(*)$ along with the requirement the induced pairing $(a,b) \mapsto \mt (ab)$ be nondegenerate.
-In this way, it generalizes the well known fact that a Calabi-Yau structure on a category with a single object is equivalent to the notion of a symmetric Frobenius algebra.
-As a special case, if $g$ is the identity endomorphism, then we exactly have $ \End_{\cat}(*)$ is a Frobenius extension of $\kk$ in the sense of Morita \cite{M65} (or see \cite{PS} for a modern treatment).
+In the special case when $\cat$ is a category with a single object, $*$, then being an $(F,G)$-twisted Calabi-Yau category is equivalent to having a $\kk$-linear map $\mt : \End_{\cat}(*) \to \kk$ which satisfies $\mt (g(a)b)=\mt (af(b))$ for fixed algebra endomorphisms $f,g: \End_{\cat}(*) \to \End_{\cat}(*)$ along with the requirement the pairing $(a,b) \mapsto \mt (ab)$ be nondegenerate.
+In this way it generalizes the well known fact a Calabi-Yau structure on a category with a single object is equivalent to the notion of a symmetric Frobenius algebra.